After nearly three hours of deliberations Tuesday, the Shawnee city council has come up with a plan for self-electing its president.

 “I was told when I became mayor that I was not allowed in the room let alone up on the dais,” Distler said.
 “It’s not that I didn’t choose to be there.
 I was told not to be there.”

 The recommendations from the city council committee meeting may require changes to Charter Ordinance 45, Policy Statement 7 or the city’s regular ordinances.
 Charter ordinances take about 80 days and notice must be published before going into effect, while policy revisions become effective immediately upon approval.

 Here are the seven decisions made by the city council during the committee meeting, as well as vote count and the impact to the ordinances and policies governing city affairs:

 - Allowing the mayor to become a full voting member of the council committee: Unanimous approval.
 Requires change to charter ordinance and policy revision.

 - Having the mayor chair council committee meetings: 6-2, with Lisa Larson-Bunnell and Jill Chalfie against (citing concerns the mayor will be over-obligated).
 Requires policy revision.

 - Confirming that council president will still become the acting mayor in the absence or disability of the mayor: 5-3, with Mike Kemmling, Eric Jenkins and Tammy Thomas against.
 No changes.

 - Electing the council president through a runoff voting system until one candidate gets a majority vote: Unanimous approval.
 Requires policy revision.

-- Using a coin toss to break a tie from the runoff voting system: 5-3, with Mike Kemmling, Eric Jenkins and Tammy Tommy voting against.
+- Using a coin toss to break a tie from the runoff voting system: 5-3, with Mike Kemmling, Eric Jenkins and Tammy Thomas voting against.
 Requires policy revision.

 - Changing the date that terms of office for elected officials begin, from the first meeting in January to the first meeting of December: Unanimous approval.
 Requires change to charter ordinance.